 Covered Health Services for organ and tissue transplants including CAR-T cell therapy for malignancies when ordered by a Physician.
 For Network Benefits, transplantation services must be received by a Designated Provider.
-Transplantation services provided at a non-Designated Provider will be covered as Non-Network Benefits.
 Benefits are available when the transplant meets the definition of a Covered Health Service, and is not an Experimental, Investigational or Unproven Service.